ARM64! Apple Silicon! M1! DDEV! What does it all mean?

 ARM64 is the new word of the day all over the place since Apple has switched their hardware platform to “Apple Silicon,” which is on the ARM64 platform.
-Although the Apple news and benchmarks are exciting, ARM is not new, lots of devices already use it, and our open source DDEV-Local development environment already supports it on Linux and WSL2.
+Although the Apple news and benchmarks are exciting, ARM is not new, lots of devices already use it, and our open source DDEV local development environment has already supported it for years on macOS, Linux and WSL2.

 In this blog, we’ll take a look at these things:

 - What is Apple Silicon/Apple M1 Chip?
 What is Big Sur?
 What is Rosetta 2?